Magnetar giant flare oscillations and the nuclear symmetry energy: Introduction

-In \S2 we present the magnetized crust composition based on our mass model (a detailed description of this formalism is in Appendix A).
-Section 3 contains a summary of the axial perturbation equations for the crust modes.
-We then use, in \S4, the predicted fundamental and harmonic frequencies, along with the magnetized crust composition, to constrain the masses and radii of magnetars.
+With these caveats, we construct magnetized crust models for equations of state with extreme values of $L$, free neutron entrainment, crust-core transition densities, and different high-density equations of state.
+In Sec.~\ref{s.crust-composition} we present the magnetized crust composition based on our mass model (a detailed description of this formalism is in Appendix~\ref{s.crustEOS}).
+Section~\ref{s.torsional-oscillations} contains a summary of the axial perturbation equations for the crust modes.
+We then use, in Sec.~\ref{s.results}, the predicted fundamental and harmonic frequencies, along with the magnetized crust composition, to investigate the role of the nuclear symmetry energy in determining magnetar masses, radii, and crust oscillation frequencies.
+In Sec.~\ref{s.discussion}, we discuss our results.